 Eligible participating organisations Any non-profit organisation or public body, established in a Programme Country or in any Partner Country of the world (see section "Eligible Countries" in Part A of this Guide).
-For example, such organisation can be (non-exhaustive list): a public body in charge of sport at local, regional or national level; a National Olympic Committee or National Sport confederation; a sport organisation at local, regional, national, European or international level; a national sports league; a sport club; an organisation or union representing athletes; an organisation representing the 'sport for all' movement; an organisation active in the field of physical activity promotion; an organisation active in the field of education, training or youth.
+For example, such organisation can be (non-exhaustive list): a public body in charge of sport at local, regional or national level; a National Olympic Committee or National Sport confederation; a sport organisation at local, regional, national, European or international level; a national sports league; a sport club; an organisation or union representing athletes; an organisation or unions representing professionals and volunteers in sport (such as coaches, managers, etc); an organisation representing the 'sport for all' movement; an organisation active in the field of physical activity promotion; an organisation representing the active leisure sector; an organisation representing the active leisure sector; an organisation active in the field of education, training or youth.
 Who can apply?
 Any participating organisation established in a Programme Country can be the applicant.
 This organisation applies on behalf of all participating organisations involved in the project.

 Number and profile of participating organisations A Collaborative Partnership is transnational and involves at least five organisations from five different Programme Countries.
 All participating organisations must be identified at the time of applying for a grant.
 Collaborative Partnerships submitted under the first round of the year (related to the 2015 European Week of Sport): maximum 18 months.
 Duration of project Collaborative Partnerships submitted under the second round of the year (not related to the 2015 European Week of Sport): from 12 to 36 months.
 The duration must be chosen at application stage (12, 18, 24, 30 or 36 months), based on the objective of the project and on the type of activities foreseen over time.
 Venue(s) of the activity Activities must take place in the countries (one or more) of the organisations involved in the Collaborative Partnership.
 Where to apply?
 To the Education, Audiovisual and Culture Executive Agency, located in Brussels.
+When to anniv?
+For projects related to the 2015 European Week of Sport, applicants have to submit their grant application by 22 January at 12:00 (midday Brussels time) for projects starting between 1 April and 1 September of the same year.
 When to apply?
-For projects related to the 2015 European Week of Sport, applicants have to submit their grant application by 22 January at 12:00 (midday Brussels time) for projects starting between1 April and 1 September of the same year.
 For projects not related to the 2015 European Week of Sport, applicants have to submit their grant application by 14 May at 12:00 (midday Brussels time ) for projects starting on 1 January of the following year.
 How to apply?
 Please see Part C of this Guide for more details on how to apply.